wtchu8/IRF_ML_SARSCoV2_pub/README.md

 # IRF_ML_SARSCoV2_pub
-Traditional machine learning to classify SARs-CoV-2 vs. Mock in NHP
+Classical machine learning to classify SARs-CoV-2 vs. Mock in NHP

 When referencing this work, please cite: